piellardj/water-simulation-gpu/README.md

 Given a cell's height and normal, it is easy to compute the refracted light ray and then where to sample the ground texture.

 ### 3D rendering
-The 3D rendering involves geometry, normal mapping, specularity, refraction, water opacity computation, Fresnel coefficients computation.
+The 3D rendering involves geometry, normal mapping, specularity, refraction, water opacity computation, Fresnel coefficients computation and computation of the refracted light rays hitting the ground.
 Thus is quite computation intensive, more than the simulation itself.

 The water is displayed in the cube [0,1]x[0,1]x[0,1].
 Position (x,y,z) corresponds to the sample (x,y) of the heightmap.